nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 ## Launch ION on two separate hosts

-After updating the configuration files on host A and B to reflect the new IP addresses and using default wmKey (by not specifying any), we are new ready to try launching ION.
+After updating the configuration files on host A and B to reflect the new IP addresses and using the default wmKey (by not specifying any), we are now ready to try launching ION.

 Before you try to launch ION, it is recommended that you: